spinach/FantasyPremierLeague.py/README.md

 FantasyPremierLeague-Api-Python helps you access the data of the [Fantasy PremierLeague game](https://fantasy.premierleague.com/).
 It is intended for use by people who want to get satistical data around the game for fun.
 For now, there is a cool example where you can get interesting statistics about your mini league.

+For now, you can get 2 main things out of the python script:

+* Distribution of players that are being picked in a specific League and GameWeek
+* Distribution of players being captained in a specific League and GameWeek

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.